EtiennePerot/mediawiki-langutils/README.md

 Optional variables:

+* `$wgAllowedLanguages` &ndash; array of strings containing all supported language codes
 * `$wgLangUtils_LangSwitch` &ndash; set to false to disable {{#langswitch:}}
 * `$wgLangUtils_SidebarList` &ndash; set to false to disable the sidebar list
     * `$wgLangUtils_SidebarList_NS` &ndash; whitelist of namespaces to display the sidebar listing on (give as array of namespace constants, e.g. `NS_MAIN`)
 * `$wgLangUtils_PageClass` &ndash; set to false to disable language CSS class (**Note**: this must be disabled on installations lower than 1.17.0).
-* `$wgAllowedLanguages` &ndash; array of strings containing all supported language codes
+* `$wgLangUtils_ChangeAnonLang` &ndash; set to false to disable page interface language matching page language for anonymous users.

 ### Development